Western Illinois University: Macomb Campus

 Q. Is there a charge for counseling?

 A. No. The counseling service itself is free for currently enrolled students.
-However, if you want to take some specialized career or learning concerns tests, a nominal fee is charged.
+However, if you want to take some specialized career or learning abilities tests, a nominal fee is charged.

 Q. Do I need an appointment to see a counselor?